 11-hydroxy-THC primarily produces its effects by binding to the CB1 receptor and mimicking all the known effects of delta-9.
 The peak concentration of 11-hydroxy-THC in the blood is about one and a half hours after ingestion, although, depending on the dose it can last up to eight hours or more.

-This works wonders for patients that need the long lasting effects of 11-OH-THC, because it may aid in sleep and cause sedation effects.
+This works wonders for patients needing the long-lasting effects of 11-OH-THC, because it may aid sleep and cause sedation effects.

 Delta 11 THC the Science

 Moreover, it’s been estimated that the body’s first-pass metabolism produces far more 11-hydroxy-THC after oral administration than when cannabis is inhaled.
-This may explain why cannabis edibles can feel more potent and more psychoactive than a similar dose that’s been inhaled.
+This may explain why cannabis edibles can feel more potent and more psychoactive than an equivalent dose that’s been inhaled.

 Will Delta 11 THC Get Me High?